IBM/aspera-cli/README.erb.md

 Upon successful authentication, auth token are saved (cache) in local files, and can be used subsequently.
 Expired token can be refreshed.

-# Browser interactions
+# Graphical interactions: Browser and Text Editor

-Some actions may require the use of a browser, e.g. Aspera Files authentication.
+Some actions may require the use of a graphical tool:

-In that case, a browser may be started, or the user may be asked to open a specific url.
-Option --gui-mode=&lt;text|graphical&gt; controls if the URL is simply displayed on terminal or if the browser is started automatically to the URL.
-By default, on windows, a browser is opened, on Linux, the terminal is used if there is not environment variable DISPLAY.
+* a browser for Aspera Files authentication
+* a text editor for configuration file edition

+By default the CLI will assume that a graphical environment is available on windows, and on other systems, rely on the presence of the "DISPLAY" environment variable.
+It is also possible to force the graphical mode with option --gui-mode :

+* `--gui-mode=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.
+* `--gui-mode=text` forces a text environment, the URL or file path to open is displayed on terminal.

 # Private/Public Keys